Key Weaknesses of Machine Learning Decision Trees: Stay Mindful

 print("Accuracy:", accuracy_score(y_test, predictions))

 Regularization helps to balance the trade-off between bias and variance, leading to models that generalize better to new data.
-It is particularly important in high-dimensional datasets where the
+It is particularly important in high-dimensional datasets where the risk of overfitting is higher.

 Handle Missing Data Appropriately by Imputing or Removing Them to Avoid Bias